ih4cku/blog/content/posts/programming/cpp-smart-pointers.md

 - cycle problem

 # `weak_ptr`
+- advantage over a regular raw pointer is that you can safely tell whether `weak_ptr` is dangling or not
 - just observe the object, doesn't affect the lifetime
 - can only be created from a `shared_ptr` or another `weak_ptr`
 - can't dereference